Demon Days: Recording

 Regarding the song "Dare" and the collaboration with Shaun Ryder, Albarn also said: "I love Shaun Ryder.
 During the whole Oasis thing, he and Bernard Sumner were the only two who cared about what I was going through.
 Being constantly taken the piss out of by Noel & Liam (Gallagher).
 How can you fight when you've got the tabloids and a working class attitude on your back?
 You're fucked.
 But Shaun was really sweet to me and made me feel a whole lot better about it.
 Because I did get quite upset about it, so was selecting Shaun karma in action, then?
 Yeah, definitely".
-The song's title is purported to have come about due to Ryder's thick Mancunian accent he was unable to say the phrase "It's There", which was the song's original title, so it was change simply to "Dare".
+The song's title is purported to have come about due to Ryder's thick Mancunian accent; he was unable to say the phrase "It's There", which was the song's original title, so it was changed simply to "Dare".
 Roses Gabor takes over the role of Noodle from Miho Hatori, who provided the vocals for her on the first album.
 Albarn provides backing vocals; however, to blend his vocals with Gabor's, his voice was toned down to be slightly covered up.
 Albarn's full vocalization can be heard on the D-Sides remix album.
 D-Sides features a demo version of "Dare" entitled "People".
 This version contains the same background beat while lacking the majority of the keyboards and effects in the final recording.
 Unlike the final version, it is completely sung by Albarn and features an Omnichord breakdown.

 Rapper Roots Manuva and Martina Topley-Bird appear on the track "All Alone" (the instrumental of which was partially recorded in Africa) and also recorded another track entitled "Snakes and Ladders".
 The track does not appear on the album or D-Sides, however, the track was sampled by Topley-Bird for her song "Soldier Boy", which appears as a B-side for her song "Poison" which features Roots Manuva and features a production credit for Gorillaz.
 The track can be heard partially on the Gorillaz documentary-film Bananaz, and is also sampled on the track "Intro".